 When it comes to benchmarking, there are several data points to discover and evaluate.
 We will start by seeing which brands dominate SEO vs. PPC based on the Top Organic and Top Paid search terms.

-For this workflow, we'll be using tools and insights in the Competitive Analysis module.
+For this workflow, we'll be using tools and insights in the Competitive Research module.

 Benchmark keyword performance against brands in your competitive set.

-In the Competitive Analysis module, enter your website and click +Compare to enter up to four competitor sites.
+In the Competitive Research module, enter your website and click +Compare to enter up to four competitor sites.
 On the Website Performance page, scroll to the Organic Search and Paid Search sections.

 Key Insights: View the top Search Terms and the Group Traffic Split.